Li-Lab-SJTU/CausalPhosPro/README.md

  -  `cisDist`: The threshold distance for defining cis-acting SNPs
  -  `GencodeAnnotation`: Human genome annotation from GENCODE

- `Phoslink.CI`:  The Phoslink.CI() function is the main function used for conducting the Phoslink.CI analysis.
+ `Phoslink.CI`:  The Phoslink.CI() function is the main function used for conducting the Phoslink analysis.
 It takes the following parameters:
 -  `omicdata1`: Phosphorylation data for the exposure variable X
 -  `omicdata2`: Protein expression data for the outcome variable Y
 -  `SNP`: Germline SNPs serving as instrumental variable candidates